Sports Coach Logo Sports Coach Training Principles Fitness Components

 HIIT

-HIIT workouts involve short bursts of activity performed at high intensities (usually around 85% or more of your maximum heart rate).
+HIIT workouts involve short bursts of activity at high intensities (usually around 85% or more of your maximum heart rate).
 Longer rests follow these short intervals.

 An example of a HIIT workout might be 30 seconds of sprinting followed by 90 seconds of rest, repeated ten times.